Skip to main content

 About Uyuca

-Uyuca Biological Reserve is a cloud forest protected area in Francisco Morazán department, south-central Honduras, situated approximately 40 km southeast of Tegucigalpa near the town of Zamorano.
-The reserve protects a compact but ecologically significant cloud forest massif that rises to approximately 1,870 m elevation.
-It is closely associated with the Zamorano Pan-American Agricultural School (Escuela Agrícola Panamericana), which has managed research and conservation activities in the area since the 1940s.
+Uyuca Biological Reserve is a cloud forest protected area in Francisco Morazán department, south-central Honduras, situated approximately 15 km southeast of Tegucigalpa near the town of Zamorano.
+[1] The reserve covers 816.9 hectares and protects a compact but ecologically significant cloud forest massif that rises to 2,008 meters elevation at its summit.
+[1] It is closely associated with the Zamorano Pan-American Agricultural School (Escuela Agrícola Panamericana), which has managed research and conservation activities in the area since the reserve's formal establishment in 1985.
 Uyuca is one of the most studied cloud forests in Honduras, with decades of biological inventories documenting its remarkable biodiversity despite its small size.

 Wildlife Ecosystems

 Uyuca's cloud forest harbors a surprisingly rich fauna given its limited area.
 Resplendent quetzals (Pharomachrus mocinno) are the reserve's flagship species, with small breeding populations documented in the forest's mature avocado-rich zones.
-Highland species such as azure-hooded jay, wine-throated hummingbird, and spotted nightingale-thrush are regularly recorded.
-Mammals include white-tailed deer, porcupines, kinkajous, and ocelots.
-Highland cloud forest salamanders of the genus Bolitoglossa are particularly diverse, with multiple species found only in the Honduran central highlands.
+[1] The reserve supports more than 140 bird species and over 76 mammal species including white-tailed deer, porcupines, kinkajous, and ocelots.
+[2]) Highland cloud forest salamanders of the genus Bolitoglossa are particularly diverse, with multiple species found only in the Honduran central highlands.
 The reserve provides critical watershed functions for the Yeguare River, which supplies water to Zamorano and surrounding communities.

 Flora Ecosystems

 The reserve supports humid lower montane and cloud forest vegetation, with a canopy dominated by oaks (Quercus spp.), liquidambars (Liquidambar styraciflua), and tree ferns (Cyathea spp.) at higher elevations.
 Aguacatillo (Persea spp.) and related lauraceous trees are critical food sources for resplendent quetzals during fruiting season.
-The epiphytic flora is exceptionally rich, with over 200 orchid species recorded in the reserve and surrounding Zamorano watershed, including numerous endemic Honduran species.
-Mosses, liverworts, and filmy ferns coat tree trunks and branches in areas of persistent cloud immersion.
+The epiphytic flora is rich, with approximately 43 orchid species documented in mature broadleaf forests within the reserve, along with numerous endemic Honduran species.
+[1] The reserve and broader Zamorano watershed also support 562 documented plant species across 113 families.
+[2] Mosses, liverworts, and filmy ferns coat tree trunks and branches in areas of persistent cloud immersion.
 Riparian zones feature dense stands of tree ferns, Heliconia, and calathea along permanent streams.

 Geology